robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 * **Region**.
 Select the AWS region your AWS service operates in.
 * **Stage**.
 Provide the name of the stage in your deployment that you want to use for this API link.

-You have now added your AWS-based Product Cloud to CIRRENT™ Cloud ID and can now provision devices binded to your Cloud ID account directly into your Product Cloud.
+You have now added your AWS-based Product Cloud to CIRRENT™ Cloud ID and can now provision devices bound to your Cloud ID account directly into your Product Cloud.

 **Configuring other cloud APIs**

-First, select the Other option to start configuring your Cloud API, as below:
+First, select the **Other** option to start configuring your Cloud API, as below:

 .. image:: ../img/cloudapi.png
     :align: center